Absence Reporting and Medical Appointments

 If your child has either vomiting or diarrhoea, they must stay away from school for 48 hours from the last bout.
 This is a recommendation from Public Health England to protect other pupils and staff.
 If a child is sent into school within the 48 hour period, we will contact the parents and ask for the child to be collected from school.
 Please click here for further information.

-Children are required to attend school on time and registration starts at 8.45 am prompt and closes at 9.05 am.
+Children are required to attend school on time and registration closes prompt at 8.50 for EYFS & KS1 & 09:00 for KS2.
 Teachers record lateness in the registers and persistent lateness will be referred to the Education Welfare Officer.

 Leave of Absence